humanprotocol/human-protocol/packages/examples/fortune/README.md

 ## Running Locally with Node

-First we must get a new WalletConnect projectID.
+First we must get:
+- A new WalletConnect projectID.
 To do so go to https://cloud.walletconnect.com and register a new project.
 Once we get that, go to Exchange directory and complete the environment variables file with the projectId obtained.
+- Stripe keys from https://stripe.com and set them in environment variables of job launcher server.

 Then execute the following command: